 Experiment with different format techniques to meet the appropriate resume length

 There are a number of additional resume-length tips and tricks professional resume writers use to help their clients meet these length restrictions.
-If you're having trouble making your resume fit within a specific number of pages, try messing with the font size, the spacing between paragraphs, and the margins.
+If you're having trouble making your resume fit within a specific number of pages, try experimenting with the font size, the spacing between paragraphs, and the margins.
 When experimenting with different design elements, make sure it's still easy for a reader to quickly scan the resume and identify the most important selling points.

 Font Size: Depending on the font style you choose, you can usually shrink its size down to 10 or 10.5 points without turning your resume into a frustrating eye chart for the reader.
 Headers can similarly be reduced to 13 or 15 points without looking bad.